TaqiEldeen/BootLoader/README.md

 3- The bootloader receives the record, checking the record type and execute the coresponding actions

-    a- The first time the microcontroller enters the Bootloader, it erase the Application area
+    a- The first time the microcontroller enters the Bootloader, it erase the Application area (If a new firmware is received)

     b- If the record type is 00 (Data record), the bootloader will check the checksum ensuring no error in the record